Georgia Tech students:

 - Mail Forwarding

 If you are moving off-campus, including into Greek Housing, your mailing address will become inactive.
-Students who graduate or move off-campus can have their mail forwarded for one semester after graduation.
-However, mail cannot be forwarded internationally.
-Magazines and other publishings can not be forwarded.
+Students who graduate can have their mail forwarded for one semester after graduation.
+Mail cannot be forwarded internationally.
+Magazines, other publishing’s, and mail received from other carrier’s such as UPS, FEDX, DHL, etc. cannot be forwarded.

 Mailing Forwarding Instructions